novaprova/novaprova/doc/manual/functions.rst

         printf("Now I'm mourning my failure!\n");   /* never happens */
     }

-Note that Novaprova provides a number of declarative :ref:`assert_macros` which are much more useful than using ``NP_FAIL`` inside a conditional statement.
+Note that NovaProva provides a number of declarative :ref:`assert_macros` which are much more useful than using ``NP_FAIL`` inside a conditional statement.
 Not only are they more concise, but if they cause a test failure they provide a more useful error message which helps with